alextanhongpin/ideas/principles.md

 Spending time to write test is better than spending that time to fix bugs and getting frustrated when a issue occured in production.

+## Obey the principles without being bound by them
+― Bruce Lee

 ## Others
 https://blog.bufferapp.com/6-powerful-psychological-effects-that-explain-how-humans-tick